How to realistically market to the whole buying group.

 Here are some tips for better outreach to drive a more effective program:

 • Don’t wait to acquire leads.
-Capture minimal contact information from the start and begin establishing a rapport as early as possible.
+Capture minimal contact information from the start and begin establishing rapport as early as possible.

-• Utilize acquisition data to influence other tactics.
+• Use acquisition data to influence other tactics.
 Aggregating demographic and engagement information from acquired leads can help validate your ideal customer profile (ICP), hone your audience targeting, and inform content gaps and roadmaps.

 • Have a nurture plan ready.
 The acquisition serves no purpose if the audience only receives opportunistic communications or vague newsletter updates.